EN

 Addressing LGBTQ+ Alcohol Rehab: Rehab Spot's free web guide is a resource for individuals and families who are looking to take the next step and learn more about recovery.
 Their objective is to ensure health and wellness within the LGBTQ+ community.
 Read more here.

-Elemy: Elemy, an innovative, tech-forward provider of in-home and online applied behavior analysis to help children on the autism spectrum meet their unique needs, recently created an educational guide covering Autism and Gender Identity.
+Autism & Gender Identity Educational Guide: Elemy, an innovative, tech-forward provider of in-home and online applied behavior analysis to help children on the autism spectrum meet their unique needs, recently created an educational guide covering Autism and Gender Identity.
 This free resource highlights research about gender identity, dysphoria & diversity in neurodivergent individuals as well as information on support groups for those with Autism Spectrum Disorder and Gender Identity Diversity.
 Take a look here.

 LGBTQ+ Young Adults and Teen Mental Health Guide: Coming of age is hard under practically all circumstances; coming of age and identifying as LGBTQ+ can be even more difficult, especially if the very people who are supposed to protect and love you judge you and treat you differently because of your orientation.
-Here are a few venues and resources to which you can turn for help, support, and allyship.
-Read more here.
+Check out this guide from Legacy Healing Center for venues and resources to which you can turn for help, support, and allyship.

 FOR FAMILIES WITH RARE GENETIC DISEASES